 Surfers are exposed to a ton of benefits when paddling for waves.
 Once you start to enjoy surfing – there’s nothing to stop you from spending countless hours in the water.
 There are a few significant points all surfers must consider when surfing has become their daily habit.

 What to eat before a surf session?

-If there is a good quality surf coming up the next day and you are starting to plan to go on a long session – you can always “carb up”, by eating lots of carbs, so you would have plenty of energy the next day.
+If there is a good quality surf coming up the next day and you are starting to plan to go on a long session – you can always “carb up,” by eating lots of carbs so that you would have plenty of energy the next day.

 It’s recommended to use “dynamic stretches” like shoulder and neck rings as a warm-up and anaerobic stretches after the session, to relax your muscles from tensions.
 Dynamic stretches open the muscles, while anaerobic/static stretching cools muscles down.

 Best workouts and stretches before surfing

 Before jumping in and paddling straight for waves, try to do some basic dynamic/aerobic exercises to get your body in the zone.
 You don’t have to do the whole rugby warm-up and embarrass yourself at a calm beach.

 - Arm circles – both ways, warm up the shoulders

 - Body circles – both ways, opens your hips and back

 - Head circles – both ways, great for the neck and upper back muscles